Jiago/NxtMint/README.md

     Specifies the number of CPU threads to be used and defaults to 1.
 Specifying a thread count greater than the number of CPU processors will not improve minting since the mint algorithms are CPU-intensive and will drive each processor to 100% utilization.
 Decrease the thread count if your computer becomes too hot or system response degrades significantly.
 No CPU threads will be used if cpuThreads is 0.

   - gpuIntensity=count
     Specifies the GPU computation intensity and defaults to 0.
 Your graphics card must support OpenCL in order to use the GPU.
-The highest intensity that can be specified is dependent on the amount of memory available on the graphics card.
 You will need to try different values to determine an acceptable hash rate.
 Specifying too large a value will result in performance degradation and GPU memory errors.
 Start with an initial value of 10 and raise or lower needed.
 A GPU will not be used if gpuIntensity is 0.

-  - gpuDevice=index,cores
+  - gpuDevice=index,wsize
-    Specifies the GPU device number (0, 1, 2, ...) and the number of available processing cores.
+    Specifies the GPU device number (0, 1, 2, ...) and the work group size.
 The first GPU device will be used if this parameter is omitted.
 This parameter can be repeated to use multiple GPU devices.
 The GPU devices that are available are listed when NxtMint is started with a non-zero value for gpuIntensity.

-    The number of processing cores is used to determine the number of kernel instances per workgroup.
-NxtMint will use 256 instances per workgroup if the number of cores is not specified.
-Otherwise, the number of instances is calculated as (number of cores) / (number of compute units).
-You should first try running without specifying the number of cores (thus using 256 instances per workgroup).
-If you run into adapter resource shortages, then specify the number of cores to be used.
-You can determine the number of processing cores on your adapter card through the device manager or the hardware specifications for the card.
+    The work group size specifies the number of work items per work group and defaults to 256.
+Performance can sometimes be improved by setting the work group size to the number of cores in a compute unit.
+You can determine this value by dividing the number of cores on the card by the number of compute units.

+    All work items in a work group share local memory and are processed by the same compute unit.
+This is important for the Scrypt algorithm since it allocates local memory to hold the state array (128 bytes per work item).
+Memory cache contention can lower the hash rate, so setting a work group size smaller than 256 will often improve performance.

+    The gpuIntensity determines the number of work groups for all algorithms except Scrypt.
+Scrypt allocates a large amount of global memory which is shared by all work groups.
+Scrypt will start one work group for each compute unit.
+The gpuIntensity value then determines the number of passes (sequential work group executions) before control is returned to Java.

   - enableGUI=true|false
     Specifies whether or not to enable the GUI and defaults to true.
 Disabling the GUI allows NxtMint to run in headless environments such as a disconnected service.